SOLANA-DEVNET

 Step 02

-Revenue pool balance updates
+Distribution pool balance updates

 The deposit becomes visible on-chain and can be inspected through the transparency page or explorer.